A Complete Guide to Set Healthy Boundaries in a Relationship

 5. There are no consequences for violating your boundaries.
 How will someone take your boundaries seriously if they don’t have to face any consequences for violating them?

-6. Or it can be that the consequences you’ve set are too extreme, far-fetched, and unpractical such as, “If you talk to me like that one more time, I’m gonna leave the house”.
+6. Or it can be that the consequences you’ve set are too negative, far-fetched, and unpractical such as, “If you talk to me like that one more time, I’m gonna leave the house”.

 7. You don’t consistently carry out the consequences you’ve set each time your boundary is violated.
 Sometimes you do and sometimes you don’t.